14 Sleep Myths That Could Explain Why You're So Tired

 Waking up in the middle of a sleep cycle can cause tiredness even in people who sleep the recommended number of hours.
 Try to time your morning wake-up so it falls between natural sleep cycles.
 Free services such as SleepyTi.me and When to Sleep can help determine the best times to begin preparing for bed so waking occurs at the most efficacious hour.

 According to the National Sleep Foundation, exercise can make falling asleep (and staying asleep) easier.
-Even 10 minutes of physical activity during the day can help improve sleep quality and reduce the likelihood of sleep disorders.
+Even 10 minutes of physical activity during the day can improve sleep quality and reduce the likelihood of sleep disorders.
 People who have trouble sleeping and aren't particularly active can take a lunchtime stroll or go for a short pre-dinner speed walk.
-Challenge your partner to a joint workout so you both get a better night's sleep.
+Challenge your partner to a joint workout so you both get better sleep.

 Staying in bed may not help you fall asleep again if you wake in the middle of the night, according to the National Sleep Foundation.
 Experts say if you don't fall back to sleep within 15 to 20 minutes, it's best to get up and do something relaxing in another room.
 Don't switch on bright lights, a smartphone, or a laptop.
 Instead, read a book by lamplight or listen to calming music until you feel drowsy again.